bcnzer/liftcodeplay/content/talks.md

 +++
-title = "About"
+title = "Talks"
-date = "2014-04-09"
+date = "2020-08-06"
 image = 'talk.png'
 +++

-Hugo is the **world’s fastest framework for building websites**.
-It is written in Go.
+# Upcoming Taks
+TODO

+# Previous Talks

 It makes use of a variety of open source projects including: